Nairolf21/miniJava-compiler/README.md

 	We will review your code and integrate it if it's good.

-### Integrate updates from your parent branch (class or expression)
+### Integrate updates from your parent branch

-Sometimes, during you work on a special feature on your own personnal branch, some updates will be pushed into your parent branch, or even in master.
+Sometimes, during you work on a special feature on your own personnal branch, some updates will be pushed into develop branch.
 You will need to integrate these updates into your code.
 Even if you have already created a pull request, you need to update your code to integrate theses updates.
 It's something done before you, it could be important, so you need to take into account.
 If you're lucky,